 It is crucial for ARKEN to have strong relationships with our community at Vestegnen.
 We prioritize that it is always a good experience to visit the museum - regardless of whether you are a child, young person or adult.
 With a focus on strong partnerships, active citizenship, creative activities for children and families and a mutual and strong neighborlinessbond with everyone at Vestegnen, we want to put our community right at the centre.

-PULS is the name of a new collaboration between ARKEN Museum of Modern Art and Vallensbæk Municipality to create a new exhibition space for video art at Vallensbæk Station.
-PULS opens on April 2, 2025, and will initially feature three video works: Lisa Strömbeck, In Memory of All Those Who Work Without Ever Getting a Reward, 2007.
-The protagonist of this video work is a small dog – the artist’s own dog Ivan, who is forced to endure the hardest of trials for a dog.
-He balances a slice of salami on his nose while waiting for permission to eat it, a permission that never comes.
-Peter Land, Hope, 2023.
+PULS is the name of a new exhibition space for video art Under Broerne near Vallensbæk Station, which opened in April 2025.
+It is a partnership between the ARKEN Museum of Modern Art and Vallensbæk Municipality behind PULS, which primarily showcases contemporary art – occasionally, there will also be films about and from Vallensbæk's activities throughout the year.
+Initially, PULS is presenting three video works with humor, focusing on three things that surround us every day in public spaces – cars, dogs, and mobile phones – each guiding us through the modern city.
+The first work is created by artist Lisa Strömbeck, In Memory of All Those Who Work Without Ever Getting a Reward, 2007.
+The protagonist of this video piece is a small dog – the artist’s own dog Ivan, who is forced to endure the hardest of trials for a dog.
+He balances a slice of salami on his nose, waiting for permission to eat it, a permission that never comes.
+The second video work is by artist Peter Land, Hope, 2023.
 In Hope, we find ourselves in the smooth bubble of the business world.
 Clips of men in suits are shown again and again.
 Smiling and self-confident, their body language exudes power.
-Up-beat music masks any conversation and limits the work to the images we see.
-In Hope, the artist engages with so-called "stock photos" and stylistically aligns with the impersonal aesthetics of commercial advertisements.
-With the brief glimpses that passersby at the station might get, the work appears as a cross between an artwork and an advertisement for very old mobile phones.
-Kåre Frang, Wind, 2024.
-Wind takes place on a public street and consists of repeated shots of a car hitting the sidewalk and breaking apart in slow motion.
+Upbeat music masks any conversation and limits the work to the images we see.
+In Hope, the artist engages with so-called “stock photos” and stylistically leans into the impersonal aesthetics of commercial films.
+To the brief glimpses that passersby at the station will get, the work will appear as a cross between an artwork and an advertisement for very old mobile phones.
+The third video work is by artist Kåre Frang, Wind, 2024.
+The action in Wind takes place on a public street and consists of repeated shots of a car hitting the sidewalk and breaking apart in slow motion.
 Although the scene is violent, the slow motion makes the car's movements appear strangely gentle.
-The video is edited so that the lifting and dropping of the car are omitted – we only see the car hitting the ground, slowly breaking apart.
-To the viewer, it appears as if the car is bouncing apart, as if it were a rubber ball.
+The video is edited so that the lifting and dropping of the car are omitted – we only see the car hit the ground, slowly breaking apart.
+To the viewer, it looks as though the car is bouncing apart, as if it were a bouncing ball.

-PULS is the name of a new collaboration between ARKEN Museum of Modern Art and Vallensbæk Municipality to create a new exhibition space for video art at Vallensbæk Station.
-PULS opens on April 2, 2025, and will initially feature three video works: Lisa Strömbeck, In Memory of All Those Who Work Without Ever Getting a Reward, 2007.
-The protagonist of this video work is a small dog – the artist’s own dog Ivan, who is forced to endure the hardest of trials for a dog.
-He balances a slice of salami on his nose while waiting for permission to eat it, a permission that never comes.
-Peter Land, Hope, 2023.
+PULS is the name of a new exhibition space for video art Under Broerne near Vallensbæk Station, which opened in April 2025.
+It is a partnership between the ARKEN Museum of Modern Art and Vallensbæk Municipality behind PULS, which primarily showcases contemporary art – occasionally, there will also be films about and from Vallensbæk's activities throughout the year.
+Initially, PULS is presenting three video works with humor, focusing on three things that surround us every day in public spaces – cars, dogs, and mobile phones – each guiding us through the modern city.
+The first work is created by artist Lisa Strömbeck, In Memory of All Those Who Work Without Ever Getting a Reward, 2007.
+The protagonist of this video piece is a small dog – the artist’s own dog Ivan, who is forced to endure the hardest of trials for a dog.
+He balances a slice of salami on his nose, waiting for permission to eat it, a permission that never comes.
+The second video work is by artist Peter Land, Hope, 2023.
 In Hope, we find ourselves in the smooth bubble of the business world.
 Clips of men in suits are shown again and again.
 Smiling and self-confident, their body language exudes power.
-Up-beat music masks any conversation and limits the work to the images we see.
-In Hope, the artist engages with so-called "stock photos" and stylistically aligns with the impersonal aesthetics of commercial advertisements.
-With the brief glimpses that passersby at the station might get, the work appears as a cross between an artwork and an advertisement for very old mobile phones.
-Kåre Frang, Wind, 2024.
-Wind takes place on a public street and consists of repeated shots of a car hitting the sidewalk and breaking apart in slow motion.
+Upbeat music masks any conversation and limits the work to the images we see.
+In Hope, the artist engages with so-called “stock photos” and stylistically leans into the impersonal aesthetics of commercial films.
+To the brief glimpses that passersby at the station will get, the work will appear as a cross between an artwork and an advertisement for very old mobile phones.
+The third video work is by artist Kåre Frang, Wind, 2024.
+The action in Wind takes place on a public street and consists of repeated shots of a car hitting the sidewalk and breaking apart in slow motion.
 Although the scene is violent, the slow motion makes the car's movements appear strangely gentle.
-The video is edited so that the lifting and dropping of the car are omitted – we only see the car hitting the ground, slowly breaking apart.
-To the viewer, it appears as if the car is bouncing apart, as if it were a rubber ball.
+The video is edited so that the lifting and dropping of the car are omitted – we only see the car hit the ground, slowly breaking apart.
+To the viewer, it looks as though the car is bouncing apart, as if it were a bouncing ball.

 With the THIRD SPACE project, ARKEN and young people on Vestegnen are writing art history.
 The museum has opened its creative engine room to local young people who will be given space, project skills and free rein to create a new outdoor artwork together with artist Henrik Plenge Jakobsen.
 Construction will start soon and is expected to be completed in the summer of 2025.
 THIRD SPACE will be a new meeting place for communities developed and run by young people from Vestegnens municipalities.
 There will be ongoing activities created and organised by the young people themselves, as well as meetings in both the established working group and with collaboration and sparring partners.
 With THIRD SPACE, the museum takes an extraordinary step to engage in the development of Vestegnens.
 The project is supported by: Tuborgfondet, Nordea-fonden, Sportgoodsfonden, Region Hovedstadens Kulturpulje, Foreningen Roskilde Festival, Spar Nord Fonden.